A Guide for Looking After Old Pets

 Components of a Senior Dog’s Health Check

-In order to evaluate the physical state of an older dog, detect any problems, and manage changes caused by aging, a standard health checkup for dogs comprises the following components:
+To evaluate the physical state of an older dog, detect any problems, and manage changes caused by aging, a standard health checkup for dogs comprises the following components:

 1. History Taking

-2. Get a full medical checkup
+2. Get a complete medical checkup

 Using our five senses (sight, touch, smell, etc.), we do a comprehensive physical examination.
 What the veterinarian will see is: